cosmos/ibc/spec/ics-026-routing-module/README.md

 ### Properties & Invariants

-- Proxy port binding is first-come-first-serve: once a module binds to a port through the IBC relayer module, only that module can utilise that port until the module releases it.
+- Proxy port binding is first-come-first-serve: once a module binds to a port through the IBC routing module, only that module can utilise that port until the module releases it.

 ## Backwards Compatibility